MicrosoftDocs/bot-docs/articles/nodejs/middleware.md

 })
 ```

-Then, implement each of the handlers to define the action to take for each message that is intercepted:
+Then, implement each of the handlers to define the action to take for each message that is intercepted.

 ```javascript
 module.exports = {